rorosen/nix-config/README.md

 };
 ```

-Remember to add newly created files to git (e.g. with `git add *`) before building the profile.
+Remember to add newly created files to git before building the profile.

+## Sway or i3

+Select either Sway or i3 with `system.flavor` like in `system.flavor = "sway"`.

 ## Building a Profile